Spring Field Cricket

 Uncommon to regionally common.
-Less common than the Fall Field Cricket
+Less common than the Fall Field Cricket.
+May into early July.

 Lake shore and dry or sandy soil.
 They hide in clumps of grass and under leaves.
 I also hear them in vegetation near railroad tracks; perhaps they like the warm, dry, sunny, relatively open location.
 They are very difficult to locate, as they sing at night and hide very effectively.
 The beach dwellers are the easiest to spot.

 Occasional throughout our region and more common near Lake Erie

 Large, dark brown to black cricket with a large, round head.
 They are almost an inch long.
 Females have a long, straight ovipositor that some people mistake for a “stinger.”

 A continuous “chirp-chirp-chirp” that is somewhat rhythmic.
 The song sounds identical to that of the Fall Field Cricket.
 They sing in the afternoon but especially at night.

 Listen to this recording from Lake Erie Bluffs of Spring Field Crickets singing on the sandy bluff after dark.
 Listen, too, to their context.
 Do you heard the toads in the distance?
 That tells you this had to be a Spring Field Cricket recording.
 And do you hear the train?
 Field Crickets are often near train tracks, and particularly those that are on the old lake plain near Lake Erie.